nsheils/til/posts/how-to-create-a-github-page.md

 summary: "Making github pages is incredibly easy"
 ---

-It's truly incredibly easy to make a github page.
-Directions are available [here](https://pages.github.com/)
+It's truly incredibly easy to make a GitHub page.
+Directions are available [here](https://pages.github.com/).
+It's not clear to me that I have actually added the /til page to my github page but we'll soon find out.